the-bad-beaches/The-Bad-Beaches/story.md

 - **Guardian**: So our journey is close to the end.
 Thank you, Light Priests.
 With your help, we will restore peace to our homes.

 ---

+## Act 3: The Abyssal Trench
+### Level 14: (Introduce Abyssal Trench mechanics) The Descent
+#### Before:
+- **Light Priest**: We descend...
+The light's blessing holds.
+Do you feel how the darkness claws at the light?
+This is an unholy place.
+- **Ranger**: Guardian... look at the walls.
+They're... moving.
+It's like the trench itself is alive.
+- **Luma Tender**: It is alive...
+It seems to be reacting to the light.
+We must be careful, or it might crush us.
+- **Shell Knight**: Something feels off...
+Like this place should not exist.
+- **Light Priest**: It shouldn't for much longer.
+The frenzied guardians are here.
+They are born of this darkness.
+We must purify them all.
+- **Guardian**: This is the heart of the illness.
+Let's get this over with.
+#### After:
+- **Ranger**: We're through.
+That was a tough fight.
+They're stronger down here.
+- **Light Priest**: They are in their native element.
+But the light still holds.
+- **Shell Knight**: Look ahead, Guardian.
+The trench seems to widen up ahead.
+- **Luma Tender**: I can feel it, an immense presence.
+The... the 'Song' is deafening, the Abyssal Bloom must be close.
+- **Light Priest**: We are here.
+This is the heart of the Trench.
+Prepare yourselves...

+### Level 15: (Final Boss) The Abyssal Bloom
+#### Before:
+- **Ranger**: That's... it?
+It looks beautiful.
+It's not... its not doing anything.
+- **Light Priest**: Do not be deceived by its appearance.
+The Abyssal Bloom is a creature of pure darkness.
+Its song corrupts everything around it.
+- *Some of the singing from the flower*
+- **Shell Knight**: We need to destroy it before it consumes our light.
+- **Guardian**: Everyone, get ready.
+This will be our final but toughest fight yet.
+For Luma Town, for the Holy Land, for all our homes!
+#### After:
+- **Ranger**: We... we did it!
+The 'Song' has stopped!
+- **Dart Shaman**: The frenzied ones... they are calming down.
+The darkness is receding.
+- **Light Priest**: The Abyssal Bloom is no more.
+The light has triumphed.
+- **Guardian**: We... we have the heart of the Abyssal Bloom.
+Luma Town is finally safe again.
+- **Light Priest**: Your light has saved us all, Guardian.
+The darkness will not return as long as the light endures.
+Let us return to your town and celebrate this victory.
+- **Guardian**: Yes, let us go home.
+Together, we have restored peace to our world.

+---